Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Connie from Cotter, AR

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Do you have a good recipe for me to try that involves cooking ham hocks and mixed dry beans?

 By Joann A from Carmichael, CA

 Here is a simple way to do that.
 Stem your beans.
 Wash and put in crockpot.
 Throw a couple hamhocks (smoked are very good), in with the beans.
-Cover with low fat chicken stock.
-Slice up a small to medium onion in with the beans.
-Cover and cook how ever done you like them.

 My mom and my grandmother used to make hamhocks and beans that was just delish.
 I remember spreading out the dry pinto beanas on the kitchen table and picking out the dirt and rocks that sometimes make it into the bags.
 Then the beans were soaked overnight.
 Drain and add fresh water and the hamhocks and simmer for several hours.
 I am not sure when to add the salt.
 I heard if you add it too soon it makes the beans tough.